Archive for December, 2017

 Prince factory brochure which shows the R380 in its original form (Nissan)

-It was entirely product driven as their was some animosity, particularly by those of a certain age, towards the products of both ‘The Japs’ and ‘The Krauts’ given the war was only twenty years before.
-Everybody had relatives who died in theatres of war in which the folks of the above countries fought.
-Let alone the atrocities committed.
+It’s interesting to reflect on the growth of Japanese cars in the Australian market in the 1960s given the dominance which followed.
+It was entirely product driven as there was some animosity, particularly by those of a certain age, towards the products of The Japs and The Krauts given the war was only twenty years before.
+Everybody had relatives who died in theatres of war in which the folks of the above countries fought, let alone the atrocities committed.

 Datsun 240Z and Japanese model at the Melbourne International Motor Show on 5 March 1971 (L Richards)

-They were put together rather well, some had a flash overhead camshaft, let alone rear ends (sometimes) using other than cart springs and had carpets and car radios as standard equipment for chrissakes!
+They were put together rather well, some had a flash overhead camshaft, let alone rear ends (sometimes) using other than cart springs, and had carpets and car radios as standard equipment for chrissakes!

-By the time Datsun raced in the 1969 ‘Chevron Paradise 6 Hour’ the brand was well known in Australia.
+By the time Datsun raced in the 1969 Chevron Paradise 6 Hour the brand was well known in Australia.
 Amongst enthusiasts Datsun went up two gears in perception with the release of the 240Z in 1969.
-Ok, it owed a nod or three to the E Type but what a stunning car it was.
+Ok, it owed a nod or three to the E-Type but what a stunning car it was.
 Never did quite buy one but drove several and was amazed at how good for how little they were.

+To go one better in 1965, engineering head Shinichiro Sakurai resolved to build a sports-prototype.
 Given no-one in the company had any experience of this type of car a used Brabham BT8 open sportscar was acquired which enabled the team to unlock Ron Tauranac’s secrets and reverse engineer them.

-A multi-tubular spaceframe chassis was constructed and curvaceous aluminium coupe body, a Hewland 5 speed transaxle was a key component and a bespoke racing engine built.
+A multi-tubular spaceframe chassis was constructed and curvaceous aluminium coupe body, a Hewland 5-speed transaxle was a key component and a bespoke racing engine built.
+The GR-8 six cylinder, DOHC, four-valve engine was an oversquare aluminium design with a bore/stroke of 82x63mm giving a capacity of 1996cc.
+Fed by three 42DCOE Webers, the unit produced 200bhp @ 8000rpm.
+Brakes were Girling, the car weighed a relatively hefty 615 Kg.

-See below at the end of the article a Nissan factory table with detailed specifications of the design as it evolved from 1965-1969.
+See below at the end of the article a Nissan factory table with detailed specifications of the R380 design as it evolved from 1965-1969.

 image